pkra/proposal--server-side-math/proposal.md

 This tool will be designed as a server side production tool.
 A particular focus will be to help with the transition of ebooks to epub3.
 We will leverage existing open source technology, in particular node.js, MathJax and ChromeVox.

 MathJax has provided cross-browser support for MathML for over 5 years.
 ChromeVox allows voicing and exploration of MathML.

-The program will combine MathJax and ChromeVox technology in a server side setting (as opposed to a browser / DOM), e.g., node.js or rhino, and render MathML into static SVGs (via MathJax) with additional speech text (via ChromeVox).
-The tool will be designed integrate into HTML and epub3 production workflows to create a stop-gap for MathML.

 ## Deliverables